metablaster/WindowsFirewallRuleset/docs/README.md

 `Windows Firewall Ruleset` will use it to perform hash based online malware analysis on VirusTotal for every executable that is not digitally signed before a firewall rule is made for that executable.\
 This ensures integrity of firewall because it excludes the risk of malware having a firewall rule.\
-Of course this is only a recommendation, if there is no `sigcheck64.exe` in `PATH` no malware analysis is made.\
+This is only a recommendation, if there is no `sigcheck64.exe` in `PATH` you're offered to download it and if you refuse no malware analysis is made.\
-By using this functionality you're agree to [VirusTotal Terms of Service][virustotal terms] and [VirusTotal Privacy Policy][virustotal privacy]
+By using this functionality you're agree to [VirusTotal Terms of Service][virustotal terms], [VirusTotal Privacy Policy][virustotal privacy] and [Sysinternals Software License Terms][sysinternals terms]

 - You might want to have git to check out for updates, to easily switch between branches or to contribute code.